Not Very Resilient

 Plating Machine Setters, Operators, and Tenders, Metal and Plastic are less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-Plating machine work is labeled "Not Very Resilient" because a significant chunk of the routine tasks — like monitoring process conditions, adjusting settings, and catching defects — are exactly the kind of repetitive, data-driven work that AI and smart sensors do really well, and those tools are already being adopted across the industry.
-The BLS projects about a 14% drop in jobs by 2034, which is a meaningful decline driven by robotics and automation steadily taking over more of the hands-on production work.
+This career is labeled "Not Very Resilient" mainly because so many of its core tasks, like monitoring process variables, adjusting settings, and catching defects, are exactly the kind of repetitive, data-driven work that AI and automation handle really well.
+The numbers back this up: the BLS projects a 14% drop in jobs over the next decade (from 31,700 to 27,400), which is a significant decline driven by smarter CNC tools, robotics, and AI systems that can tune plating lines automatically.

 Read full analysis